Skip to content

 Directory structure

 The repository contains files related to docker compose deployment and kubernetes deployment.
-Only the docs and conf/aias/ directories are common to both deployments.
 The k8s/ directory contains the charts and the scripts for running the stack with kubernetes.

 Files are organized as follows: